 To get to Yarra by public transit, you’ll have to catch the train to Lilydale and then connect with the 685 bus.
 Upon arriving in the Yarra Valley, the best way to get around is by bike – there are lots of paths here and none are too strenuous.

 The wine in the Yarra is fantastic.
 Chardonnays, sparkling, and Pinot Noirs are the most well-regarded grapes here.
-For a more complete guide on the wineries of the Yarra Valley, refer to this informative guide.

 Off the Beaten Path in Melbourne